Kansas State Wildcats men's basketball: History

-The team also had some notably successful seasons before the creation of the NIT (1938) and the NCAA tournament (1939), including conference titles in 1917 and 1919 under coach Zora G. Clevenger.
+The team also had some notably successful seasons before the creation of the NIT (1938) and the NCAA tournament (1939), including conference titles in 1917 and 1919 under coach Zora Clevenger.
 The Helms Athletic Foundation named Frank Reynolds the program's first All-American player in 1917, and the Premo-Porretta Power Poll retroactively ranked Kansas State #12 in 1910, #18 in 1916, #8 in 1917 and #7 in 1919.

-The best season in the school's history may have been 1959, when the team finished the season ranked #1 in the final Associated Press Poll and Coaches Poll.
-K-State has finished ranked in the Top 10 of one of the two polls on ten occasions (most recently in 2010), and in the final top 25 polls 21 total times.
+The best season in the school's history may have been 1959, when the team finished the season ranked #1 in the final Associated Press poll and Coaches poll.
+K-State has finished ranked in the Top 10 of one of the two polls on eleven total occasions (most recently in 2023), and in the final top 25 polls 22 total times.
 The team has also posted a winning record at home every year since 1946.

 After a lengthy period with little success during the 1990s and 2000s, the team returned to prominence under head coach Frank Martin.
 Following a twelve-year absence, the team returned to the NCAA tournament after the 2007–08 season.
 Following that season, Kansas State freshman Michael Beasley was named an All-American and Big 12 Conference Player of the Year.
-In the 2009–10 season, the team spent much of the year ranked in the Top 10 of the AP Poll and finished second in the Big 12.
+In the 2009–10 season, the team spent much of the year ranked in the Top 10 of the AP poll and finished second in the Big 12.
 The team received a #2 seed in the 2010 NCAA Division I men's basketball tournament and advanced to the Elite Eight.
 Along the way, the Wildcats defeated Xavier in a double-overtime thriller, which CBSSports.com called "one of the best games in the history of the Sweet 16."

 On March 31, 2012, Bruce Weber was announced as head coach after Frank Martin left for South Carolina.
 During the 2012–2013 season, Weber's first in Manhattan, Kansas State won its first regular season conference title since 1977 and advanced to the NCAA tournament.
 Weber's team won the conference title again in the 2018–2019 season.
 K-State appeared in the NCAA tournament five times in Weber's seven seasons, including advancing to the Elite Eight in 2018.

+After three consecutive losing seasons, Weber resigned under pressure in March 2022.
+He was succeeded by longtime Baylor assistant coach Jerome Tang.
+In Tang's first season, he guided a KSU team picked to finish last in the Big 12 to a third-place finish and to the NCAA Tournament, the first NCAA appearance since 2019.
+With wins over Montana State, Kentucky, and Michigan State, Tang brought the Wildcats to its first Elite Eight appearance since 2018 and its fourteenth Elite Eight appearance in program history.

+Achievements

 Kansas State has a total of 36 All-Americans, 19 regular-season conference championships and nine conference tournament championships.

 The program ranks in the top 25 nationally in the following categories:

-The program also ranks in the top 40 nationally in the following categories:
+The program also ranks in the top 50 nationally in the following categories: